Mental Health Facilities Muskegon, MI

 Hope Network - 30.5 miles from Muskegon, MI

 Hope Network is a mental health center in Holland, Michigan, located at 160 Manley Street, 49424 zip code.
 Hope Network provides telemedicine/telehealth and residential treatment.
-Hope Network offers integrated dual diagnosis disorder treatment, activity therapy and psychotropic medication to young adults, seniors 65 or older and adults.
+Hope Network offers integrated dual diagnosis disorder treatment, trauma therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
 Hope Network also supports people requiring dual diagnosis treatment.
-More services available at Hope Network include mentoring/peer support/consumer-run services, case management and education services.
+More services available at Hope Network include education services, case management and mentoring/peer support/consumer-run services.

 Learn More